Stuycs-K/final-project-4-zabranov-max-kumar-suhana/Game/WORKLOG.md

 finished the path, added bullet class, and made general changes to classes for the game to work

+### 6/3

+created fast rabbit class and implemented spawning of fast rabbits

 ### 5/30

 ## Suhana Kumar